-Since his retirement from Northamptonshire Police, where he served for thirty years, he has been engaged in managing Blueknight Ltd, as the Chief Executive Officer (CEO).
-The company has seen a number of iterations over the past ten years as it has grown. (see history)
+Since his retirement from Northamptonshire Police, where he served for thirty years, he has been engaged in managing his own company that has seen a number of iterations over the past fifteen years as it grew. (see history)

 Stephen completed his service in the force as the training officer for the road policing unit.
 And he has a wealth of experience in Road Traffic Law Enforcement, covering all disciplines, including a strategic overview as the secretary to the East Midlands Senior Traffic Officers Conference.

 His time as the RPU Training Officer saw him able to develop courses from Road Death Investigation, to the Drug Drive Impairment Testing Training.

 Stephen was trained in the United States as a Drug Recognition Expert (DRE) and attained a DRE Instructors Certificate, making him the first Certified DRE and DRE Instructor outside North America.
 Since 1998, Stephen was involved in and remains involved in the development of drug driving testing techniques.
 He developed the National Drug Drive Instructor Training for Field Impairment Testing and Drug Influence Recognition on behalf of the Association of Chief Police Officers and the Department for Transport.
 He was the Principal National Trainer for the course and has taught these techniques to police officers around the United Kingdom, New Zealand, Hong Kong and Turkey.

 He is still involved in the drug drive impairment and drug abuse testing field which he has adapted for the corporate world.
 He specialises in being able to train others to identify the signs and symptoms of drug use/impairment in the workplace and driving setting.